 Once you know the criteria you’re looking for, use digital pre-employment assessments to help you narrow down the list of candidates.
 You can use assessments to test everything from cognitive abilities and technical skills, to personality and culture fit.
-Once you’ve narrowed the list down to a select few candidates, you can move forward with interviews.

 4. Check your candidates’ equipment

 Modern technology allows many of us to do our jobs from anywhere—but it still requires a dependable internet connection and a computer with certain hardware and software requirements.

 When you expect your new employees to work from home, even if it’s only temporarily, you need to know whether you have to provide them with the necessary equipment or if they have their workstation ready.